varuncanamedi3301/UNISYS-Project/README.md

-# UNISYS-Project
+# Edge-driven Biometrics and Facial Recognition
 Edge driven, IoT based, intelligent system for restricted access control in commercial establishments.
-This project is a part of UNISYS student innovation program.
+This project is a part of UNISYS cloud 20/20 contest.
 Developed by students of BMSCE, Bengaluru.

 ## Libraries and languages used :-